 Tip: Don’t forget to let the saucepan cool a little, or the fresh berries will cook and get all syrupy like grocery-store pies.

-Update: If you have two pie crusts, one reader suggested crumbling the second pre-baked crust into a bowl, tossed with sugar/cinnamon, and sprinkle over the coolest blueberry-filled pie.
+Update: If you have two pie crusts, one reader suggested crumbling the second pre-baked crust into a bowl, tossed with sugar/cinnamon, and sprinkle over the cooled blueberry-filled pie.

 The pie was so juicy and flavorful!
 I rarely make fruit pies, but this is the only berry pie I’ll make from now on.